Should You Choose CompleteCase or Untangle for a Connecticut Divorce?

 |---|---|---|

-| Extra work you may still need to do yourself | Reach agreement before the interview and resolve open issues elsewhere | Spend more time inside one platform gathering disclosures, planning terms, and generating Connecticut documents |
+| Extra work you may still need | Resolve open agreement issues elsewhere | Spend more time inside one platform before the filing packet is ready |

 When to Get Professional Help